Muang Kham, Laos

 Muang Kham is a small town in Xiangkhouang Province in northeastern Laos.
 It is located along Route 7 (Laos), 55.7 km east of Phonsavan, on the way to Nong Haet.
-The road between Muang Kham and Nong Haet is noted for its Thai Dam funerary shrines with white tombs, prayer flags and offerings.
+The road between Muang Kham and Nong Haet is noted for its Tai Dam funerary shrines with white tombs, prayer flags and offerings.

 Healthcare

 The Kham District Hospital is located in Muang Kham.